JamieBort/Portfolio-Website/administrative/fullstack_cleanup_branch_TODO.md

   - Clean up the .gitignore files.

-    - Address this `./frontend/.vite/` directory.
+    - **Deleted it.** ~~Address this `./frontend/.vite/` directory.
 Where did it come from?
-Was it in the previous branch? **Removed from the git cache and added to the gitignore file.**
+Was it in the previous branch?
+Removed from the git cache and added to the gitignore file.~~

     - See